How do I know what pump is right for me?

-Motors typically last an average of eight years before needing either rebuilding or replacing.
+How long do motors last?Motors typically last an average of eight years before needing either rebuilding or replacing.
 Noisy, screeching front and/ or rear bearings will let you know when you need to do something.

 Make sure the pump basket is clean and properly positioned.
-Some types of pump strainer basket that locks into place to prevent the basket from floating and causing the pump to cavitate, or starve for water.
+Some types of pumps have a pump strainer basket that locks into place to prevent the basket from floating and causing the pump to cavitate, or starve for water.
 You can find that the pump basket is cracked and it is allowing debris to clog the pump's impeller.
 If the pump basket is cracked or damaged, it should be replaced.
-To check the impeller, turn off the motor, to remove the pump basket and reach into the volute and feel if it is clogged with debris.
+To check the impeller, turn off the motor, remove the pump basket and reach into the volute and feel if it is clogged with debris.
 If you cannot feel for sure, you may need to remove the motor from the pump to properly inspect the impeller.
 Most times you need only remove a clamp band to separate the motor from the pump.

 Inside of the pump's motor are a front bearing and a rear bearing they are sealed and cannot be re-packed or re-lubricated.
 They are replaced when they begin to scream and screech.
 Bearings can become damaged when the pump has run dry and overheated, or if the pump is put under high loads, just replace the motor.
 Try finding the cause of the obstruction that is blocking water flow into the pump.
 It may be the impeller.
 Noisy pumps can be the sound of components striking one another.
-The impeller can, on stub shaft models come loose and hit against the impeller housing.
+The impeller can, on stub shaft models, come loose, and hit against the impeller housing.
 The internal fan can break and hit against the motor side.
 Both instances will resolve themselves.

 First check that you have power.
 The breaker must be on, time-clock on, all switches on.
-Use an electric meter to be sure the voltage is correct.
-Check all electrical connections, to see that they are tight and not corroded or shorted out by bugs or debris.
+Use an electric meter to be sure that voltage is correct.
+Check all electrical connections, that they are tight and not corroded or shorted out by bugs or debris.
 The use of a meter or test lamp will check this with certainty.
 If there is power going all the way to the motor, the motor may have become shorted across its windings.